BlaqueDevs/se-assignment-day-4-software-project-management-Daniel-mbeki/README.md

 Core Issues the Software Aims to Address

-Manual & Inefficient Billing Processes
+1. Manual & Inefficient Billing Processes
-Many garbage collection services rely on paper-based or manual record-keeping, leading to errors and inefficiencies.
+2. Many garbage collection services rely on paper-based or manual record-keeping, leading to errors and inefficiencies.
-Delayed or Missed Payments
+3. Delayed or Missed Payments
-Lack of automated invoicing results in late payments, revenue loss, and poor financial tracking.
+4. Lack of automated invoicing results in late payments, revenue loss, and poor financial tracking.
-Lack of Transparency & Accountability
+5. Lack of Transparency & Accountability
-Customers and service providers often struggle with disputes over billing, missed collections, or unclear payment records.
+6. Customers and service providers often struggle with disputes over billing, missed collections, or unclear payment records.
-Difficulty in Service Tracking
+7. Difficulty in Service Tracking
-No centralized system to monitor garbage pickup schedules, route optimization, or service completion.
+8. No centralized system to monitor garbage pickup schedules, route optimization, or service completion.
-Poor Customer Communication
+9. Poor Customer Communication
-Customers don’t get timely notifications about billing, overdue payments, or service updates.
+10.Customers don’t get timely notifications about billing, overdue payments, or service updates.

 Significance to Target Audience

-Garbage Collection Companies: Increases efficiency, reduces revenue loss, and improves tracking.
+1. Garbage Collection Companies: Increases efficiency, reduces revenue loss, and improves tracking.
-Municipalities & Local Governments: Ensures compliance with waste management regulations and improves public service delivery.
+2. Municipalities & Local Governments: Ensures compliance with waste management regulations and improves public service delivery.
-Residents & Businesses: Provides a seamless way to track payments, view service history, and avoid disputes.
+3. Residents & Businesses: Provides a seamless way to track payments, view service history, and avoid disputes.

 ## 9. How can clearly defining the problem help in developing a more effective software solution?
-Importance of Clearly Defining the Problem in Software Development Ensures a Targeted Solution
+Importance of Clearly Defining the Problem in Software Development

+Ensures a Targeted Solution
 Helps developers focus on solving the core issue rather than unnecessary features.
 Improves Requirement Clarity